 The SpaceX Calendar

 Until the launch of the Falcon Heavy rocket (which is currently scheduled for the fall) all upcoming SpaceX launches use Falcon 9 rockets.

-- Also in June will be the Falcon 9 Intelsat 35e launch sometime in June, which will launch the Intelsat 35e satellite into orbit as part of the Intelsat’s “Epic” fleet that will provide communications services over eastern North America, the Caribbean, South America, Europe and Africa.
+Projected for July 1 at 7:35 p.m.
+Eastern time at the Kennedy Space Center, a Falcon 9 will launch the Intelsat 35e satellite into orbit as part of the Intelsat’s “Epic” fleet that will provide communications services over eastern North America, the Caribbean, South America, Europe and Africa.
 But, this launch has already been rescheduled from April.

 - SpaceX’s first launch of the Falcon Heavy, the world’s largest rocket, has been pushed back from June for some time in the late summer or early fall.
 Official dates are still to be set, but it will certainly be a sight to enjoy when the demo flight launches from the Kennedy Space Center.